Coaching Practice Pods

 Natalie will be available after the session ends for anyone who needs to debrief anything from the session.

-These sessions are offered on a ‘pay what you can’ basis to help cover the time and costs of running them, while keeping them accessible to anyone who wishes to participate.
+While these sessions are still in development, they are offered on a ‘pay what you can’ basis to help cover the time and costs of running them, while keeping them accessible to anyone who wishes to participate.

 If you’re not sure what to contribute, here’s a rough guide:

 All contributions are gratefully received.
-If paying anything at all feels like a stretch to you, please know that you are welcome to join for free.
+If paying anything at all feels like a stretch to you, please know that you are welcome to join for free (email hello@natalietucker.co for a ticket).
 Money shouldn’t be a barrier to your professional growth in service of others.

 If you have other questions or comments, please email me at hello@natalietucker.co